Hubble Space Telescope Imaging Reveals That SN 2015bh Is Much Fainter than Its Progenitor: Analysis and Results

-In 2017 ($t = 596.3$ and 635.6\,days), the source has already faded well below any of the available progenitor photometry in broadband, optical filters.
-We fit a blackbody spectrum to the data, excluding the $F625W$ point that we expect may be contaminated by H$\alpha$ emission.
-We performed a Markov-chain-Monte-Carlo (MCMC) simulation with the \texttt{lightcurve\_fitting} package \citep{hosseinzadeh_lc_zenodo}\footnote{\url{https://griffin-h.github.io/lightcurve_fitting/index.html}}, from which we adopt the 16 and 84\%-tiles of the posterior distributions as estimates of the uncertainties in the fitting parameters.
-We obtained $T_{\mathrm{BB}} = 9050_{-620}^{+1520}$~K and $R_{\mathrm{BB}} = 270_{-50}^{+30}$~$R_{\odot}$, corresponding to a luminosity of $L_{\mathrm{BB}} = 1.71_{-0.09}^{+0.35} \times 10^{39}$\,erg~s$^{-1}$ ($\log[L/L_{\odot}] = 5.64_{-0.02}^{+0.08}$).
-Based on the lack of observed color evolution between the 2017 and 2018 ($t=596.3$ and 974.9\,days) epochs, we simply scale the 2017 blackbody with $T_{\mathrm{BB}} = 9050$~K to the 2018 photometry, which gives $R_{\mathrm{BB}} \approx 110$~$R_{\odot}$ and $L_{\mathrm{BB}} \approx 2.7 \times 10^{38}$\,erg~s$^{-1}$ ($\log[L/L_{\odot}] = 4.8$).
-This is a factor of $\approx$11 fainter in bolometric luminosity than the faintest level inferred from the 2008--2009 progenitor photometry.
-These estimates should be viewed with caution, however, as the spectrum of the fading source is likely dominated by emission features related to ongoing CSM interaction (see Section~\ref{sec:csm}), in which case a blackbody approximation may not be appropriate.
+In 2017 ($t = 596.3$ and 635.6\,days), the source has already faded well below any of the available progenitor photometry in broadband optical filters.
+We fit a blackbody spectrum to the data, excluding the $F625W$ point that we expect is contaminated by H$\alpha$ emission.
+We performed a Markov chain Monte Carlo (MCMC) simulation with the \texttt{lightcurve\_fitting} package \citep{hosseinzadeh_lc_zenodo}\footnote{\url{https://griffin-h.github.io/lightcurve_fitting/index.html}}, from which we adopt the 16th and 84th percentiles of the posterior distributions as estimates of the uncertainties in the fitting parameters.
+We obtained $T_{\mathrm{BB}} = 8530_{-590}^{+1310}$~K and $R_{\mathrm{BB}} = 280_{-50}^{+40}$~$R_{\odot}$, corresponding to a luminosity of $L_{\mathrm{BB}} = 1.45_{-0.06}^{+0.23} \times 10^{39}$\,erg~s$^{-1}$ ($\log[L/L_{\odot}] = 5.57_{-0.02}^{+0.07}$).
+In 2018, the blackbody temperature of the source is poorly constrained with $F555W$ and $F814W$ measurements alone (the MCMC yields $T_{\mathrm{BB}} \approx 8000$--44,000~K).
+Requiring that $L_{BB}$ in 2018 be lower than the 2019 upper bound, however, constrains $T_{\mathrm{BB}} \lesssim$ 20,000~K in 2018.
+Still, given the lack of observed color evolution, it seems unlikely that the SED has changed significantly.
+Simply scaling the 2017 blackbody with $T_{\mathrm{BB}} = 8530$~K to the 2018 photometry, we find $L_{\mathrm{BB}} \approx 2.3 \times 10^{38}$\,erg~s$^{-1}$ ($\log[L/L_{\odot}] = 4.8$).
+This is a factor of $\approx$13 fainter in luminosity than the faintest level inferred from the 2008--2009 progenitor photometry.
+These estimates should be viewed with additional caution, as the spectrum of the fading source is likely dominated by emission features related to ongoing CSM interaction (see Section~\ref{sec:csm}), in which case a blackbody approximation may not be appropriate.